kthohr/optim/README.md

 ```
 On a standard laptop OptimLib will compute the solution to within machine precision in a fraction of a second.

-See http://www.kthohr.com/optimlib.html for details of each algorithm, and more examples.
+See http://www.kthohr.com/optimlib.html for a detailed description of each algorithm, and more examples.

 ## Author